Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Recognition

-Given an embedding of the union of the incidence graph $G_{\phi}$ and the Hamiltonian cycle~$\mathcal{C}$, we let $e$ be the part of $\mathcal{C}$ between the clause vertices and the variable vertices.
+Given an embedding of the union of the incidence graph $G_{\phi}$ and the Hamiltonian cycle~$\mathcal{C}$, we let $e$ be the center part of one of the two edges of $\mathcal{C}$ between the clause vertices and the variable vertices.
 We then add four \emph{boundary} edges, close to $\mathcal{C}$ and on both sides next to the variable and the clause part each, crossing $e$ and crossing each other in the middle; see \Cref{fig:start-gadget,fig:center-gadget,fig:end-gadget}.
-Thereby we restrict the potential witness $\gamma_e$ of $e$ to be drawn within a strip close to $\mathcal{C}$.
+Thereby we restrict the potential witness $\gamma_e$ of $e$ to be drawn between these boundary edges, that is, within a strip close to~$\mathcal{C}$.

-For each edge of $G_{\phi}$ we also add an edge to $\mathcal{D}$.
+For each edge of $G_{\phi}$ we also add an edge to~$\mathcal{D}$, crossing the two boundary edges on its respective side.
 We call these edges \emph{literal} edges.
 Instead of the variable vertices of $G_{\phi}$ we let the incident literal edges in $\mathcal{D}$ cross in a grid such that edges for positive literals are drawn in one direction and those for negative literals in the other direction; see \Cref{fig:variable-gadget}.
 This is possible because $\mathcal{C}$ splits those edges into inside and outside, respectively.
-In that way we force $\gamma_e$ to either cross all positive or all negative literal edges of the corresponding variable.
-In the following, crossing the positive side encodes the variable being set to FALSE and vice versa.
+In that way we force $\gamma_e$ to cross either all positive or all negative literal edges of the corresponding variable in the vicinity of the variable gadget.
+(Note that, to pass the variable gadget, $\gamma_e$ could also cross more literal edges, but never a proper subset of both the negative and the positive literal edges.)
+Consequently, crossing the positive side encodes the variable being set to FALSE and vice versa.